frankmakr/frankmakrdiss/README.md

 *Psychological Sense of Community:*
 *Inhaltsvalidität von Testverfahren in Abhängigkeit von Bezugsgemeinschaften* [Psychological sense of community:
-Content validity of tests in dependence of community contexts] [Unpublished doctoral dissertation].
+Content validity of tests in dependence of reference communities] [Unpublished doctoral dissertation].
 FernUniversität in Hagen.